noelberaki03/codepath-IOS-prework/README.md

 The following **required** functionality is completed:

-- [✓] Users are see a screen with three labels and a button
+- [X] Users are see a screen with three labels and a button
-- [✓] Tapping the button changes the screen color to a random color
+- [X] Tapping the button changes the screen color to a random color

+The following **optional** functionality is completed:
+- [X] Asks for user input and outputs user input
+- [X] Changes the color of the labels based the background color (black or white)

 ## App Brainstorming (Step 4)